Snawoot/Snawoot.github.io/ppp-over-http2/README.md

 pty "/usr/local/bin/dumbproxy -proxy h2://LOGIN:PASSWORD@vps.example.org -mode stdio pppd 0"
 ```

-where `h2://LOGIN:PASSWORD@vps.example.org` is a specification of remote proxy we just configured.
+where `h2://LOGIN:PASSWORD@vps.example.org` should be replaced with the specification of the remote proxy you just configured.

-Here we use dumbproxy command as a pty command for pppd in order to funnel connection into it.
-It connects through upstream proxy to a fake address `pppd:0` which is just a symbolic marker for router script on the server side to direct connection straight into a pppd subprocess.
+Here, we use the dumbproxy command as a pty command for pppd, funneling the connection into it.
+It connects through the upstream proxy to a fake address `pppd:0`, which the server-side router script recognizes and directs the connection straight into a pppd subprocess.

-Installing dumbproxy binary (assuming Linux and amd64 architecture, for other architectures see [latest release assets](https://github.com/SenseUnit/dumbproxy/releases/latest)):
+Install the dumbproxy binary (assuming Linux and amd64 architecture; for other architectures see [latest release assets](https://github.com/SenseUnit/dumbproxy/releases/latest)):

 ```sh
 curl -Lo /usr/local/bin/dumbproxy \